MY MISSION is to make our community better.

 I WAS ELECTED ON A PLATFORM OF CHANGE.
 Change the wasteful spending at City Hall; change the way Council engages with the people; and change the distrust many people have around politicians by being a accessible politician that always fights for the people.

-To accomplish these goals, I ‘dove in’ with both feet and sit on more committees than any other Councillor.
-I am currently the Chair of the Economic Sustainability Committee, Vice-Chair of the Budget Committee, and I am involved in many other citywide initiatives.
+To accomplish these goals, I ‘dove in’ with both feet and sat on more committees than any other Councillor.
+I was the Chair of the Economic Sustainability Committee, Vice-Chair of the Budget Committee, and involved in many other citywide initiatives.
 Within my first year of being elected, I also fulfilled an election promise and began hosting monthly ward meetings to improve engagement with my residents.

-As an ambassador of City Council and a young professional, I try and stay involved in the activities of our city by attending as many charity fundraisers, business openings, and other events across the city.
+As an ambassador of City Council and a young professional, I stayed involved in the activities of our city by attending as many charity fundraisers, business openings, and other events across the city.
 This helps me become aware of developing issues from citizen groups, the business community, and you, the taxpayer.

 A strong advocate of low taxes to provide an environment for business to grow and continue to make living affordable, I have also been able to champion smart investments to spur job growth such as our ‘Community Improvement Program’ and green initiatives like our LED Streetlight Conversion which saves taxpayer dollars and helps the environment.

 I am directly responsible for cutting the meal budget for City Councillors and senior staff - no lobster on my watch - and have supported other cost saving measures like a wage-freeze for all staff making over $100,000.
 Every decision I make is based on keeping taxes as low as possible.